Top-of-the-funnel content: the importance of prioritizing your content strategy

 Many businesses invest heavily in top-of-the-funnel content because it targets keywords with the highest traffic potential.

-Sure, TOFU content will rank high in Google search for those competitive keywords (if done well), but it won’t drive conversions or revenue.
+Sure, TOFU content will rank high in Google for those competitive keywords (if done well), but it won’t drive conversions or revenue.

 It’ll drive visitors to your site, but they may not necessarily be interested in your products or services.
 They may just be interested in learning how to make a graph in Excel but not care about your excellent project management tool.